delodell/jollyjump/wp-content/plugins/wpsso/README.md

 <li><p>Support for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube in content text.</p></li>
 <li><p>Additional Facebook / Open Graph / Rich Pin meta tags and Schema markup for videos and eCommerce products.</p></li>
 <li><p>Twitter <a href="https://dev.twitter.com/cards/types/player">Player Card</a> meta tags for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube.</p></li>
-<li><p>Include or exclude individual Facebook / Open Graph / Google / SEO / Twitter Card / Schema meta tag from the webpage head section.</p></li>
+<li><p>Include or exclude individual Facebook, Open Graph, Twitter Card, Pinterest, Schema, and SEO meta tag from the webpage head section.</p></li>
 <li><p>Allows customization of field names, labels, and add / remove contacts on user profile pages and Co-Authors Plus guest author profiles.</p></li>
 <li><p>Optional URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.</p></li>
-<li><p>Integrates with 3rd party plugins and services for additional image, video, eCommerce product details, SEO settings, and more.</p></li>
+<li><p>Integrates with 3rd party plugins and services for additional image, video, eCommerce product details, SEO settings, and more.</p>

+<p><strong>Optionally integrates and improves your favorite SEO plugin:</strong></p>

+<p>WPSSO Core specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and, if you desire, you can continue to use your favorite SEO content / keyword analysis tools without any conflicts!</p>

+<p><em>The Pro version comes with special integration modules for All in One SEO Pack, The SEO Framework, WP Meta SEO, Yoast SEO, and more.</em></p></li>
 <li><p>The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.</p>

 <ul>